Errors & Omissions Insurance: What it Covers

 Errors and omissions insurance, also known as professional liability coverage, has become an essential safeguard for businesses in today’s litigious landscape.
 As lawsuits become increasingly common, investing in this type of insurance can protect your business and reputation.

-E&O insurance is supplementary liability insurance that enhances any business owner’s policy by safeguarding against catastrophic loss in the event of a lawsuit due to a negligent act, error or omission by the professional.
-In addition to claims of error, omission, or negligence, E&O insurance can also protect against slander, libel and breach of contract.
+Errors and omissions (E&O) insurance is a supplementary liability coverage that enhances a business owner’s policy by safeguarding against catastrophic loss in the event of a lawsuit due to a negligent act, error, or omission by a professional.
+It goes beyond general liability coverage by specifically addressing claims related to professional services, advice, or recommendations provided by businesses to their clients.

 Who Needs E&O Coverage?

 E&O coverage is appropriate for any business providing guidance, knowledge-based services, or client advice.
 Professionals in various fields, including accountants, software developers, architects, and contractors, are prime candidates for carrying E&O insurance.

 Additionally, certain industries have specialized forms of E&O coverage tailored to their specific needs.
 Professions such as appraisers, real estate agents, insurance agents, home inspectors, and notaries can obtain specialized E&O coverage designed for their unique risks and requirements.

 E&O insurance provides coverage where general liability policies fall short.
 It addresses the gaps in coverage for service errors, contract performance disputes, and other professional liability issues.
 Here are some key aspects that E&O policies typically cover:

 - Financial Losses: E&O insurance may cover financial losses clients suffer due to errors, omissions, or negligence on the part of the insured business.